-In the past, I was paired up with a sister to work on some duties.
-Because I was arrogant and conceited and did not seek after truth, I had some preconceived ideas toward this sister which I always kept in my heart and didn’t openly communicated with her.
-When we separated, I had not entered the truth of a harmonious working relationship.
-Later, the church arranged for me to work with another sister and I established a resolution before God: From now on, I will not walk in the paths of failure.
-I’ve learned my lesson and so this time I will certainly have more open communication with this sister and reach a harmonious working relationship.
+Some time ago when a sister and I performed our duties together, I developed some bias against her which I always kept in my heart and didn’t openly communicate with her.
+When we went our separate ways, I still had not entered into the truth of a harmonious collaboration.
+Later, the church arranged for me to work with Sister Wang and I established a resolution before God: From now on, I will not walk the path of failure.
+I’ve learned my lesson, so this time I will certainly have more open communication with this sister and achieve a harmonious collaboration.

-Every time there was a conflict or a gap between us as we performed our duties together, I would take the initiative to communicate with the sister and speak my heart.
-I would ask her which aspects I was performing improperly.
-The sister would then point out that I was arrogant and conceited and that I would always reject her viewpoints in our communications.
-She said sometimes I would point out her circumstances and unfairly label her, and that during gatherings, I made all the decisions about reading God’s word.
+Every time there was a conflict or a gulf between us as we performed our duties together, I would take the initiative to have fellowship with the sister and speak from my heart, and I would ask her what I was performing improperly.
+She would then point out that I was arrogant and conceited and that I would always reject her viewpoints in our communications and fellowship.
+She said that sometimes when I would point out her state I unfairly labeled her, that I would always take unilateral action, and that during gatherings I always selected and read God’s word according to my own wishes.
 I nodded in agreement to all these things the sister pointed out about me.
-I thought: “Since you say I am arrogant, then I will speak with more humility from now on and pay particular attention to speaking wisely and tactfully.
+I thought: “Since you say I am arrogant, I will speak with more humility from now on and pay particular attention to speaking wisely and tactfully.
 If I discover any problems you have, then I will downplay them when I mention them.
-If you don’t recognize them, then I won’t talk about them.
-During gatherings, I will eat and drink whatever you tell me to eat and drink, and I will listen to everything you say.
-Wouldn’t this resolve every issue?”
-After this, I began to put this into practice.
-Before speaking, I would think how I could avoid negating the sister’s idea.
-When our viewpoints were not aligned with each other, I would defer to her viewpoint and carry out her idea.
-When I saw the sister doing something the wrong way, I wouldn’t clearly explain it to her.
-But after a period of time of behaving this way, I realized that my “forsake the flesh and put truth into practice” ideology had not changed our relationship at all.
-Rather, it reinforced her preconceived ideas about me.
-In seeing these results, I felt wronged.
-I thought: “I have already tried my best to put truth into practice, why isn’t it working?
-This sister is not easy to get along with, she doesn’t have the least amount of sensibility.”
-Therefore, I sank into negativity and my heart became extremely pained.
+If you don’t recognize them, then I won’t talk about them anymore.
+During gatherings, I will read whatever words of God you say you would like to, and I will listen to everything you say.
+Won’t this resolve every issue?”
+After that, I began to put this into practice.
+Before speaking, I would think about how I could avoid negating her idea.
+When our viewpoints were not aligned, I would defer to her viewpoint and carry out her idea.
+When I saw something that she was doing wrong, I wouldn’t clearly point it out to her.
+But after a period of time of behaving this way, I realized that my ideology of “forsake the flesh and put the truth into practice” had not changed our relationship at all.
+Rather, it reinforced my biases against her.
+In seeing these results, I felt upset.
+I thought: “I have already tried my best to put the truth into practice, so why isn’t it working?
+This sister is not easy to get along with, she is completely unreasonable.”
+Therefore, I was trapped in refinement and my heart became extremely pained.

-After becoming aware of this, I consciously combined God’s word to understand my own corrupt nature in life.
-When I expressed my corruption or I became aware that my situation was not right, I openly revealed my position and I analyzed it and looked for the source according to God’s word.
-When I did this, my speech and actions were naturally subdued, and I knew the position I should stand.
+After becoming aware of this, when I revealed my corrupt disposition or I became aware that my state was not right, I would look for relevant words of God that addressed my issue, and dissect my own corrupt essence and recognize the root of the corruption from God’s words.
+In gatherings I would proactively open up and seek from brothers and sisters who understood the truth and had experience which aspects of the truth I should put into practice to resolve the issue.
+With this kind of practice and entering in, my speech and actions were subdued, and I knew what my place was.
 I had respect for people and submitted with patience.
-Forsaking the flesh became much less difficult and we could also have heart to heart communication.
+Forsaking the flesh became much less difficult and I could also have heart-to-heart communication with the sister I was partnered with.
 Our association had become much more harmonious than in the past.

-Through these experiences, I have come to understand that putting truth into practice should be based on God’s word and should be established on the principles of truth.
-If one leaves God’s word, then everything becomes an outer action, that is, putting the truth of their own notions into practice.
-Even if I did things well and correctly, it still wouldn’t be considered putting truth into practice, and it more so wouldn’t bring changes to my life disposition.
-From now on, regardless of what I am doing, I want God’s words to be the principles of my actions and fully put God’s word into practice so that my conduct will be in accordance with truth and with God’s will and obtain God’s satisfaction.
+Through these experiences, I have come to understand that putting the truth into practice should be based on God’s word and should be established on the principles of truth.
+Any practice that departs from God’s words is just external action, that is, putting the truth of their own notions into practice.
+Even if I did things well and correctly, it still wouldn’t be considered putting the truth into practice, and it particularly wouldn’t bring changes to my life disposition.
+From now on, regardless of what I am doing, I want to fully put God’s word into practice so that my conduct will be in accordance with truth and with God’s will, and that I can obtain God’s satisfaction.